You can use this page:

 Sarah moved to Sarratt in 2001 having grown up in Ruislip.
 She has been a member of the Parish Council since 2016, taking on the role of Vice Chair in 2018, and became Chair in May 2019.

 Sarah is married to John Gill, who is Treasurer of the Sarratt Horticultural Society.
-They have two sons, Oliver and Samuel, who both attend St Clement Danes School, plus two labradors.
+They have two sons, Oliver and Samuel, who attended St Clement Danes School, plus two labradors.
 Sarah has worked at BP since 1987, and in 2010 moved from working full time to part time.
-When not working, Sarah runs the Sarratt Cub Pack and is an assistant leader with Sarratt Explorer Scouts.
-Sarah is also a member of the Sarratt Youth Group steering team.
-She has previously been involved in other initiatives in the Village including development of the 2012 Parish Plan, the Sarratt Village Day and served on the KGV Committee for 3 years.
+When not working, Sarah runs the Sarratt Explorer Unit and is one of the Scout Group Leaders.
+She has previously been involved in other initiatives in the Village including establishment of Sarratt Youth Group, development of two Parish Plans, the Sarratt Village Days and served on the KGV Committee for 3 years.

 As SPC Chair, Sarah’s goal is for the Parish Council to continue preserving the things so many members of the community love about Sarratt, as well as supporting the future development of the Parish in a way which protects what residents and visitors to the area treasure, whilst enabling it to continue to grow and thrive.